form3tech-oss/http-message-signing-proxy/README.md

     signatureHashAlgo: "SHA-256"
     # Signature headers config
     headers:
-      # For PUT and POST request, whether a digest header should be included.
+      # For POST, PUT and PATCH request, whether a digest header should be included.
       includeDigest: true
       # Whether a special (request-target) header should be included.
       includeRequestTarget: true